darkmakukudo/2D-Bin-Pack-Binary-Search/README.md

 Usage :

 To run this code, open it in VS 2012 or higher versions of Visual Studio.
-Just run the application and enjoy.
+Just run the application and enjoy!

+Future Work:
+Packing Blocks in a Glowing Rectangle